shaneyoung91/shaneyoung91/README.md

 ## About Me
 - Currently a Student at General Assembly, with a focus in Full Stack Development.

-- Transitioning from a Credit career in Corporate/Commercial Banking
+- Transitioning from a Credit career in Corporate/Commercial Banking.

 - I enjoy wine tasting :wine_glass:, tennis :tennis:, video games :video_game:, personal finance :money_with_wings:, and cooking :fork_and_knife:!